Youth Mentoring Program

 The Youth Mentoring Program is an initiative for Refugee Resettlement.
 Mentors are matched one-to-one with refugee youth between the ages of 9 and 17.
 Mentors will act as self-esteem boosters, tutors, role-models, and friends and assist and encourage refugee youth as they develop their skills and talents.
 We are specifically looking for male mentors.

 Refugee School Impact Grant Program or RSIG Program

 This program was created specifically to help schools meet the needs of their refugee students.

 Volunteer or Donate to CCA’s Refugee Resettlement Program

-Did you know that on average 90% of refugee families resettled by CCA become economically self-sufficient within 6 months of arrival in the United States?
+Did you know that on average 94% of refugee families resettled by CCA become economically self-sufficient within 6 months of arrival in the United States?
 You can help by volunteering your time or by donating much need household items.
 For a list of donation items that we CAN accept, click here.

 Refugee Resettlement Services

 In fiscal year 2015, CCA resettled 305 refugees from different countries around the world.